Course syllabus

 Code: 0117.
 Name: Laboratory Practice.

-Credits: 1,5.
-Grading scale: UG.
+Credits: 1.5.
+Grading scale: UG - (U, G).
 Assessment: Approved written laboratory report after each laboratory exercise.
-Contents: Experimental work as laboratory exercises in small groups.
+The module includes: Experimental work as laboratory exercises in small groups.
 Preparation before and reporting after each exercise is mandatory.

 Code: 0217.
 Name: Written Examination.